-AWARDS - Grades Kindergarten - 8th Appropriate awards will be given at the end of each semester.
+AWARDS - Grades Kindergarten - 8th Appropriate awards will be given at the end of each trimester.

-CLASSROOM SUPPLIES - Students are expected to have with them the supplies found on the supply list.
+CLASSROOM SUPPLIES - Students are expected to have the supplies listed on the school supply list.
 Parents are asked to mark supplies (PLEASE see supply list as not all items need to be marked) and personal property such as lunch boxes and sweatshirts with the student's name and grade.
 Please bring the requested supplies during Supply Drop Off and teachers will store them.
 Please replenish supplies when necessary.